-During the three months ended July 1, 2007, the Company recognized impairment charges of \$10,106 thousand under SFAS No. 144, Accounting for the Impairment or Disposal of Long Lived Assets ("SFAS No. 144").
-The impairment charges were recorded related to the closure of one of the Company's five-inch wafer fabrication facilities that had generated losses and no longer supported the Company's strategic technology roadmap.
+In the second quarter of 2007, the Company recognized impairment charges of \$10,106 thousand under SFAS 144.
+The impairment charges were recorded related to the closure of one of the Company's five-inch wafer fabrication facilities that has generated losses and no longer supported the Company's strategic technology roadmap.

-SFAS No. 144 requires the Company to evaluate the recoverability of certain long-lived assets whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-The net book value of the asset group before the impairment charges as of July 1, 2007 was approximately \$10,228 thousand.
+SFAS 144 requires the Company to evaluate the recoverability of certain long-lived assets whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+All of the net book value of the Imaging Solutions Division asset group was entirely written off during the third quarter ended September 28, 2008.
+The net book value of the five-inch wafer fabrication asset group before the impairment charges as of July 1, 2007 was approximately \$10,228 thousand.